Best Rifle Scope: Top Picks for Precision Shooting in 2025

 Steiner M7Xi 4-28×56

 The Steiner M7Xi is nitrogen filled to ensure it remains fog free under varying temperatures and humid conditions.
 It’s also waterproof, making it a reliable choice in any weather.
-This ruggedness is why it’s so popular with military snipers around the world, it’s designed to perform when it matters most.
+This ruggedness is why it’s been so popular with military snipers around the world, it’s designed to perform when it matters most.

 Reticles: Steiner M7Xi 4-28×56